 From 1 April 2018 the Eastbourne fortnightly garden waste collections became a paid service, costing £52 per bin per year.

-We will continue to collect garden waste fortnightly and collection dates for existing customers will stay the same.
+We collect garden waste fortnightly.
 There will be no collections for two weeks over the Christmas period.

 Frequently asked questions